Zuckerberg hits back at Metaverse Memes with new selfie

 It’s the latest in a string of negative stories surrounding Meta’s Metaverse, including concerns over privacy, harassment, and technical problems that plagued concerts such as the Foo Fighters.
 Meta, the company previously known as Facebook, have had its share of controversy and the change of name seems to have done little to shake historical concerns.
 But Zuckerberg is fighting back by posting an enhanced selfie of his avatar and promising that Horizon Worlds is capable of better graphics, admitting the previous one was “pretty basic”.

 Meta has built a suite of multiplayer VR interactive spaces, with Horizon Worlds being their social Metaverse.
 It allows the creation of other worlds by its users and features events and games.
-Horizons is a flagship product for the Oculus Quest 2 and is central to Meta’s strategy to sell advertising on the Metaverse.
+Horizons is a flagship product for the Meta Quest Quest 2 and is central to Meta’s strategy to sell advertising on the Metaverse.
 Creating a virtual reality Metaverse with building capabilities is some feat, and Meta, in many ways, is playing catch up still, all be it at an accelerated rate.
 VR platforms such as AltspaceVR and Somnium Space offer immersive graphical experiences through user-created content and have a loyal base of talented world builders that are territorial about their platform.
 Ultimately it is far too early in development to fully rate Horizons, but the expectation is so high for a futuristic experience alluded to in Zuckerberg’s videos.
 Meta needs to keep people hooked whilst the technology evolves.